Ways to Pay

 What may be purchased with Senior Project FRESH/Market FRESH coupons?
 Eligible items include Michigan grown fresh fruits, vegetables, food-bearing plants, herbs, and honey.

 SENIOR MARKET BUCKS

 Senior Market Bucks, a program administered through St. Joseph Mercy Chelsea, encourages seniors to eat better and to make healthy food choices.
-The program provides local seniors with $10 in coupons to purchase qualifying food items at participating farmers markets.
+The program provides local seniors with coupons to purchase qualifying food items at participating farmers markets.
 To be eligible for the program, participants must be 60 years of age or older and live in Washtenaw County.
-The program operates from May – October 31 every year in Chelsea and Manchester and from November - early December in Dexter and Chelsea.
+The program operates from June – October 31 every year in Chelsea and Manchester and from November - early December in Dexter and Chelsea.

 What may be purchased with Senior Market Bucks?
 Eligible items include fresh fruits and vegetables, eggs, dairy, meat, poultry, fish, and honey.

 The Prescription for Health program connects patients from select health clinics to the farmers market.
 Health care providers write "prescriptions" for their patients to eat more fruits and vegetables, patients attend a group enrollment session, and then take their prescription to the Prescription for Health booth at participating farmers markets to receive tokens to purchase fresh fruits and vegetables, as well as fruit/vegetable plants.
 This program operates from June – December.
 Individuals must be referred for this program by a participating health clinic.
 To see if your clinic participates in Prescription for Health, or find out more, click here!